Keatpole/Login-Thing/README.md

 Once the `X` next to them is a checkmark, click `Start` next to them.
 Once you have done that [Click Here](http://localhost:80/phpmyadmin).

 Once the website pops up, click `New` to the left side of the website.
-Where it says `Database name`, put in `isak_login_thing` exactly and press `Create`.
-Once it's done, click `isak_login_thing` to the left side of the screen, under `New`.
+Where it says `Database name`, put in `website` exactly and press `Create`.
+Once it's done, click `website` to the left side of the screen, under `New`.
 Now click `Import` at the top of the screen.
 Once you are there click the `Choose` button and navigate to your XAMPP folder.
 Once you are there open up your `htdocs` and then `Login-Thing-main`.
-Inside there should be a file called `.ht-isak_login_thing.sql`, select it.
+Inside there should be a file called `.ht-website.sql`, select it.

 Once it is done, [Click Here](http://localhost:80/Login-Thing-main) and the website should open.